Defence Intelligence Agency (India)

 The Defence Intelligence Agency (DIA) is an intelligence agency responsible for providing and coordinating defence and military intelligence to the Indian Armed Forces.
 It was created in March 2002 and is administered within the Ministry of Defence.

 History

 The creation of an intelligence agency coordinating the intelligence arms of the three military services had long been called for by senior Indian military officers.
-It was formally recommended by the Cabinet Group of Ministers, headed by the then Deputy Prime Minister of India Lal Krishna Advani.
+It was formally recommended by the Cabinet Group of Ministers, headed by the then Deputy Prime Minister of India, Lal Krishna Advani.
 The Group of Ministers investigated intelligence lapses that occurred during the Kargil War and recommended a comprehensive reform of Indian intelligence agencies.
 The Defence Intelligence Agency was created and became operational in March, 2002.
 As part of expanding bilateral cooperation on gathering intelligence and fighting terrorism, the United States military also provided advice to Indian military officers on the creation of the DIA.

 Organisation

 Director General

 The Director General of the Defence Intelligence Agency is the head of the entire organisation.
 The director general is the principal advisor on intelligence to the Minister of Defence and the Chief of Defence Staff.
 The post of the director general will be held in rotation between the three armed services.
 The first Director General of the DIA was Lt.
 Gen. Kamal Davar, former director of the mechanised forces of the Indian Army.
-The Director General of the Agency is assisted by the Deputy Director General, held first by Air Marshal S. C. Malhan.
+The Director General of the Agency is assisted by the Deputy Director General, first held by Air Marshal S. C. Malhan.